 We all have those places on our “food bucket list” that we hope we will be able to get to someday.
 One of mine was Franklin Barbecue in Austin, Texas.
 It is the epitome of what barbecue should be.
 Smoky, full of flavor and soft as butter.
 The brisket was so tender I nearly wept, the ribs literally fell off the bone when picked up… This was it, this was what I had been waiting for.

 It was our first stop on the “Tour de Tex”.
 We had checked the website and unfortunately found that due to the holiday schedule, there was only day they would be open while we were in Texas.
 So, here is how it went: We woke up at 3:45 in the morning, got on a plane to San Antonio (our original destination), went straight to the rental car place from baggage claim, made an hour long drive on a wing (or a rib) and a prayer to arrive at Franklin Barbecue by 11:45 am.
 If this seems like a reasonable time to arrive, you’d be mistaken.
 The line started at 8:00am, which means we were pretty far back and it wasn’t looking good for us.

-BBQ pulled pork is a game day favorite.
-Pork shoulder slow cooked in garlic and orange juice until it is fall-apart tender is mixed with your favorite barbeque sauce and piled high on toasted buns.
+This BBQ pulled pork recipe is a game day favorite.
+Pork shoulder slow roasted in garlic and orange juice until it is fall-apart tender is mixed with your favorite barbeque sauce and piled high on toasted buns.